 Prologue by David Neuman, director Magasin 3 Stockholm Konsthall

-Conversation with Kimsooja by Tessa Praun, assistant curator Magasin 3 Stockholm Konsthall
+South Korea vs. New York – Living with Two Cultures: Tessa Praun in dialogue with Kimsooja, June 2006, interview by Tessa Praun, assistant curator Magasin 3 Stockholm Konsthall

 You were born in Taegu, South Korea, in the late 50s.
 Can you describe your hometown and the environment you grew up in?